-These five pumpkin-carving tools are must-haves for the perfect Halloween jack-o'-lanterns.
-The tools are cheap to purchase, or you may already own them.
-Get our best tips on how to use each tool, plus see our favorite pumpkin-carving ideas.
+These pumpkin-carving tools are must-haves for the perfect Halloween jack-o'-lanterns.
+Learn how to use each tool, plus see our favorite pumpkin-carving ideas.

 Since this small saw has a long blade, it's the ideal tool to make the first cut into your pumpkin.
 The long blade easily cuts through pumpkins of all thicknesses; cut slowly with long sawing motions.
 When cutting the initial hole in the top or bottom of your pumpkin, keep in mind that the hole should be large enough to put your arm into.

 To carve the finer details of your pumpkin, use a fine-tooth saw.
 It functions similarly to the keyhole saw, but its small blade will help you make smaller and more intricate carvings.
 Hold this saw in your hand like a pencil and saw around your design using an in-and-out motion, keeping the blade perpendicular to the pumpkin surface.
 When carving larger designs, it's helpful to start in the middle of the pumpkin surface and work your way outward so that your hand always has a solid surface to rest on; this will help you stay in control of the blade for a safer and more accurate cut.

 4 Clay Modeling Tools